by Sally Fallon Morell

 Former WAPF board member Geoffrey Morell has attended the IAFP meetings for the last five years, and has personally urged Allan Saylor, past president of IAFP, to host a presentation on raw milk at the U.S. conference.
 Saylor’s reply was that the IAFP was founded to promote pasteurization—even though in the early days, the IAPF clearly supported certified raw milk.
 According to the IAFP history, “…the annual meetings continued to emphasize the healthfulness of dairy products, their importance as foods for adults as well as for children and infants, and the need for laws providing for the pasteurization of all milk and cream unless it was known to be from a certifiably safe source [emphasis ours].”

 Geoffrey’s requests must have had their effect (perhaps because other IAFP members were also asking for a session on this increasingly popular food), because this year, the IAFP hosted a raw milk debate as an “Amicable Exchange of Experts.”
 The panel at the August 3rd debate included Ted Beals, MD, and Joseph Heckman, PhD, arguing in favor—and both noting proudly their status as WAPF honorary board members—and Jeffrey Farber, PhD, and Jeff Kornacki, PhD, decidedly against.
-The organizers made a point of including only PhDs or MDs on the panel, noting that the debate that featured myself and Mark McAfee at Harvard University in 2012 “included no PhD- or MD-credentialed participants.”
+The organizers made a point of including only PhDs or MDs on the panel, noting that the debate that featured myself and David Gumpert at Harvard University in 2012 “included no PhD- or MD-credentialed participants.”

 PRO AND CON